Princerodricks/python-learning/README.md

 ### ✅ Day 2
 Some Python syntax
-Takeaway:Learning Python is like learning to think — the syntax is just the surface, logic is the real power.
+Takeaway: Learning Python is like learning to think — the syntax is just the surface, logic is the real power.
 I
+#AI #MachineLearning #GenAl #Python

+### ✅ Day 3
+Some more Python syntax, there's tooooooooo many
+Takeaway: Slowly getting the logic, i am liking this!!!!!
+#AI #MachineLearning #GenAl #Python

+### ✅ Day 4
+Some more Python syntax, ahhhhhh, when does this get over????
+Takeaway: i noticed something in these past days that i am not getting bored!! and thats fantastic for a start!!!
 #AI #MachineLearning #GenAl #Python